jayasim/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Design and Test a Model Architecture ###
+LeNet Model Architecture along with description for Traffic Signal classifier
 #### 1. Describe how, and identify where in your code, you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. ####